ifly7charlie/onglide/readme.md

 - install pm2
 > yarn global add pm2

-- run the installation script, this will require a mapbox API key, and the database to be loaded
+- run the onglide installation script, this will require a mapbox API key, and the database to be loaded
 > yarn setup

 - configure your webserver (there is a sample file but you'll want certificates etc)